Skip to content

 wget -q -O - SNAPSHOT_URL/FullNode_output-directory.tgz | tar -zxvf -

-This method does not require storing the complete compressed archive first.
-Instead, it directly decompresses the data into the target directory, significantly reducing disk usage.
+Note: This method avoids storing the complete compressed file and extracts the data on-the-fly, significantly reducing disk space requirements.

-Method 2: Download First, Then Decompress (Requires Ample Storage Space)¶
+Method 2: Full Download Before Extraction (Requires Sufficient Storage Space)

 # 1. Download the complete snapshot file